cicirello/InteractiveBinPacking/paper/paper.md

-on: (a) discrete mathematics toward the end to introduce combinatorial optimization, (b) algorithms to provide an example of an NP-Hard problem and the use of heuristics to efficiently compute satisficing solutions despite the problem's complexity, or (c) artificial intelligence as an example of heuristic problem solving or just prior to coverage of local search algorithms.
+on: (a) discrete mathematics toward the end to introduce combinatorial optimization, (b) algorithms to provide an example of an NP-Hard problem and the use of heuristics to efficiently compute satisficing solutions despite the problem's complexity, or (c) AI as an example of heuristic problem solving or just prior to coverage of local search algorithms.
 It can also be used by self-directed learners.